 If the account’s margin fraction is less than auto-close margin fraction, then:

 Every second, auto-close (1 - margin fraction / auto-close margin fraction) * position size, bounded below by min($1000, position size).
 If margin fraction < 0, auto-close the entire position.

 BLPs have a max capacity per minute and per hour.
 Position is closed against BLPs in proportion to remaining capacity.
 If BLP total capacity is insufficient, the remaining size is closed against users with large opposing positions (starting with the top 10 opposing positions, more if their total is insufficient), in proportion to their position sizes.

 Liquidated account closes at ZP.
-Other side closes at ⅔ * ZP + ⅓ * MP, but not worse than MP plus MP * 10% * auto-close margin fraction.
+The BLP takes over the position at ⅔ * ZP + ⅓ * MP, but not worse than MP plus MP * 10% * auto-close margin fraction.
 Insurance fund covers the rest--i.e. it gets ⅓*abs(MP-ZP) if the account isn’t yet bankrupt, and pays abs(MP-ZP) + 0.1 * MP * ACMF if it is.
-If account is bankrupt and insurance fund is empty, remaining is taken from positions with positive unrealized pnl (portionally to pnl).
+If account is bankrupt and insurance fund is empty, the remaining is taken from positions with positive unrealized pnl (proportionally to pnl).

 If a contract hits a circuit breaker, MP is the premium as of when the circuit breaker was enacted plus current index price.